ntaklive/BackupMod/README.md

   },

   "Events": {
-    // Backup when entering the world
+    // Backup when world loaded
     // Default: true
-    "BackupOnWorldLoaded": true
+    "BackupOnWorldLoaded": true,

+    // Backup when the last player on the server disconnected
+    // Default: false
+    "BackupOnServerIsEmpty": false
   },

   "Utilities": {